-This Code of Conduct is not a tool to attack others.
-It applies common sense and does not allow for clever interpretations or loopholes.
+This code of conduct is not a tool to attack others.
+It allows the community to apply good sense and does not provide for clever interpretations or loopholes.
 Reports that are not made in good faith will therefore be rejected at the discretion of the Trusted Contacts or future Code of Conduct Team.
 Some examples include (this is a non-exhaustive list):